marble/TYPO3CMS-TellMeSomethingAbout/Documentation/Index.rst

 **Doesn't seem very complete and up to date?**

+Well - you can change that.

-Up to now only a few people have done a - very - little bit of contribution here.
+Up to now only a very few people have done a - very - little bit of contribution here.
 Can you imagine how useful this could be if YOU would add your knowledge and search results too?
 As a developer we often find ourselves with a special topic in the foreground of our thinking.
 That's the moment when we start